Healthy Roasted Sweet Potato Salad

-This salad fuels your body while keeping your taste buds excited.
-Roasted sweet potatoes bring a naturally sweet, caramelized base, while chickpeas and quinoa provide plant-powered protein and fiber.
-Combined with crunchy veggies, greens, and a zesty tahini dressing, every bite offers a complete macro-friendly meal.
+This sweet potato salad is a serious fuel for your body.
+Roasted sweet potatoes are loaded with slow digesting carbs (clean energy) and bring naturally sweet, caramelized base,while chickpeas and quinoa provide plant-powered protein and fiber.
+When you combine them with crunchy veggies, greens, and a zesty tahini dressing, you get a complete macro-friendly meal.

-Better yet, it works warm or cold, making it ideal for meal prep, outdoor gatherings, or post-workout recovery.
-No dairy, no gluten, and no fuss—just whole-food ingredients that keep you energized.
+What’s great about it, it works warm or cold, making it ideal for meal prep, outdoor gatherings, or post-workout recovery.
+No dairy and no gluten—just whole-food ingredients that keep you energized.

 For the Roasted Sweet Potatoes: